FORESTRY PROGRAM IN QUEBEC

 These plots are privately owned by NatureLab's partner owners.
 To ensure the well-being of the trees, they are not open to the public.
 Please respect these sites.
 The lands are offered to NatureLab for the planting and maintenance of trees over an extended period of time (30 years minimum).
 They come from municipalities, parapublic organizations, or private actors.

-As part of its urban and semi-urban forestry program, NatureLab chose to plant a variety of trees adapted to Canada's temperate climate.
-Among the species chosen are hardwoods such as yellow birch and hybrid poplar, as well as conifers such as balsam fir and jack pine.
-The variety of trees in each plantation is crucial to ensure survival on the soil, but also to create a well-balanced ecosystem.
+As part of its urban and semi-urban forestry program, NatureLab chose to plant a variety of indigenous trees adapted to Canada's temperate climate and to the particular planting site.
+Among the species chosen are hardwoods such as maple and oak, as well as conifers such as balsam fir and red pine.
+The variety of trees in each plantation is crucial to ensure survival on the soil, but also to create a well-balanced adapted ecosystem.

 Planting sites in the urban and semi-urban forestry program must be regularly checked and maintained.
-Indeed, urban forestry is also synonymous with proximity to human activity.
-Sometimes winters with de-icing salts and snowmobile trails cause mortality and trees must be replaced.
-In addition, the sometimes slow growth of trees requires the maintenance of fast growing plants to ensure success.
-NatureLab provides an annual tree maintenance plan, in addition to having all these planting sites audited by a third party organization.
+Indeed, urban forestry is also synonymous with proximity to human activity and degraded sites.
+Several risks such as diseases, herbaceous competition, unintentional damage and contamination can cause mortality and trees must be replaced.
+In addition, the sometimes slow growth of trees requires maintenance of fast growing plants to ensure success.
+NatureLab provides an annual tree maintenance plan, in addition to having all of these planting sites audited by a third-party organization.

 WHY FORESTRY IN QUEBEC, IN ADDITION TO CREDITS?